mywork-dragon/ruby-on-rails-data-efficiency/README.md

 * Add this to your bash profile eg ~/.bashrc `$(aws ecr get-login --region us-east-1)`.
 * Clone the repository
 * Download Docker version >= 1.12.3.
 Check after installing:
+* Install serverless if you plan to work on the lambda tasks. https://serverless.com/framework/docs/providers/aws/guide/installation/

   ```bash
   $ docker -v